 Article written by Noella Gooden, Employment Solicitor (Australian qualified)

-To discuss the contents of this article or for specific advice on an employment law matter, please feel free to email me or contact the Employment department on 020 8858 6971.
+If you would like to discuss the Bill and how this may impact your business or for more information on a specific employment law matter, please feel free to email me or contact the Employment team on 020 8858 6971.